Nationals Park: 2017 season

 Before the 2017 season, the Nationals added the MGM National Harbor Dugout Club, named for the nearby Maryland casino which opened in December 2016.
 These seats were added near the first base dugout, in the approximate location where the tarp was stored in previous seasons.
 The tarp has been moved to the third-base side.

 In late September 2017, a new organ was installed at Nationals Park, fulfilling the Washington Nationals organization's long-held goal of upgrading the stadium's organ.
-The Viscount Sonus 60, priced at $20,000 on European Web sites, was manufactured in Mondaino, Italy, and tuned in Harrisburg, Pennsylvania.
+The Viscount Sonus 60, priced at $20,000 on European websites, was manufactured in Mondaino, Italy, and tuned in Harrisburg, Pennsylvania.
 It was installed in a former radio booth on the second floor of the stadium's press box, replacing a less-capable portable Hammond organ located in a corner of the stadium's sound effects control room.
 The new location gave the organist a private room for the first time and a better view of the field and crowd.

 The Nationals made the playoffs for the fourth time since arriving in Washington.
 Nationals Park hosted Games 1, 2, and 5 of the 2017 National League Division Series.
 The Nationals lost the series to the Chicago Cubs three games to two.